 At the time of writing there’s nothing on the US FCC or Bluetooth SIG websites.
 So we could very well see a launch in Asia, followed by a release in Europe and the US a few months later.
 This is the route taken by a number of other Chinese brands.

 OnePlus release date

 As far as the OnePlus Watch release date, this has been confirmed for the start of 2021.
-Chinese New Year is on February 12th so there’s on outside chance the company might time an unveiling just before then.
+As we are now into February, the launch could be just around the corner..